mjz48/ohsnap-experiments/mqtt-cli/README.md

 ## TODO

-* Change shell prompt to use hostname and port when connected?
 * Implement more commands: Disconnect, Create topic, subscribe, publish
 * Implement enable-set (when disconnected, certain commands are available and others are unavailable.
 When connected, a whole different set of commands are available/unavailable)
 * Implement help for commands